ZhenshengLee/performance_test/README.md

 ```
 ./install/performance_test/lib/performance_test/perf_test -c ROS2 -l log -t Array1k --max_runtime 30
 ```
 This is example of running the experiments in Intraprocess composition.
 Connext Micro as per Apex.OS, is configured to use `Micro INTRA` in this setting.
-FastRTPS and other supported DDS implementations use `UDP` by default.
+FastDDS and other supported DDS implementations use `UDP` by default.

 To run the experiments in different processes, the subscriber and publisher processes we can run the tool twice simultaneously.
 Run the first instance of the tool like :
 ```